dwu359/ml-portfolio-optimization/README.md

 | ARIMA + MPT        | 0.00223            | 0.0187                   | 1.937        | 0.00141       | 1.478 | 0.0008| 0.688             |

+## Next Steps

+For K-means, we realized that our choice of macro-economic indicators such as GDP, CPI, unemployment rate may not be the best candidates for features for unsupervised clustering since these economic indicators don’t differentiate between stocks.
+In the future, we plan to utilize more stock specific economic indicators to increase the performance of our clustering algorithm.

 Given the limitations encountered with the ARIMA model, we intend to leverage its outputs as input features for a more sophisticated model, such as a Recurrent Neural Network (RNN) or Long Short-Term Memory (LSTM) network.
 These architectures have demonstrated remarkable efficacy in capturing complex temporal dependencies, making them particularly suitable for modeling economic indicators.
 By integrating ARIMA predictions alongside other relevant micro-economic indicators into the neural network, we anticipate achieving improved forecasting accuracy and robustness.